White woman unleashes racist tirade against Asian woman doing stair exercises in Torrance - Up News Info Los Angeles - Up News Info

 TORRANCE (CBSLA) – A white woman was caught on video unleashing a racist tirade against a woman exercising on concrete stairs in a Torrance park this week.

-The confrontation happened just after 9 a.m. on Wednesday at Wilson Park in Torrance, according to a Facebook post that included three videos.
+The confrontation occurred just after 9 a.m.
+Wednesday at Wilson Park in Torrance, according to a Facebook post that included three videos.
 A 34-second video showed the woman climbing, then descending the stairs in close proximity to another woman who was using the stairs to exercise.

 The woman who exercises has been identified as Sherryann Bulseco.
 In the aforementioned video, Bulseco had said, "Jesus," when the other woman passed her down the stairs.